-Ease of use, scalability, new types of content and user experiences for clients and employees – these are the benefits that drive the adoption of augmented reality for business in such areas as engineering, manufacturing, construction, retail, defence and education.
+Ease of use, scalability, new types of content and user experiences for clients and employees – these are the benefits that drive the adoption of augmented reality for business in such areas as automotive, engineering, manufacturing, construction, retail, defence and education.
 These industries alone account for more than 80% of the workforce.

 Over recent years, the immersive technologies market, which includes augmented reality (AR), virtual reality (VR) and mixed reality (MR), has started to advance quickly, moving immersive tech closer to the state of mass adoption.